 Seattle’s Tune-up program is a mandatory progressive energy policy that helps building owners identify smart, responsible ways to reduce energy and water costs.
 It essentially is a way for building owners to find operational efficiencies and low-cost fixes that improve building performance and on average reduce energy use by 10-15%.
 We went to work conducting the building assessment to identify issues and advise on required and voluntary corrective actions.
 The hotel implemented their corrective actions and complied with the steps to of verification and reporting to the city.
 Half a century ago, the Fab Four fished out of their suite’s windows.
 It takes a lot of regular maintenance to keep a building as unique as the Edgewater around for another 50 years.

-The Edgewater Hotel’s unique location on the Seattle waterfront requires unique maintenance solutions.
+Seattle's Edgewater Hotel's unique location on the waterfront requires unique maintenance solutions.

 Claim to fame: Beatles stay